roof 4768936 1280

 Conclusion

 It would be nice to reduce electrical costs by converting your house to .
-While converting to may be a good idea for the environment and for your wallet, you should still keep in mind what to expect, as well as what pitfalls to avoid when making that investment.
+While converting to solar energy may be a good idea for the environment and for your wallet, you should still keep in mind what to expect, as well as what pitfalls to avoid when making that investment.

 By avoiding these 5 common mistakes, you can rest assured that you’re making the right choice in investing in solar energy that you can enjoy for many years to come.